Workflows

 Variable / Template Set a value or render a text template

-Sub-workflow Invoke another workflow with mapped params
+Sub-workflow Invoke another workflow with mapped parameters

 Parallel Fork / Parallel Join Run branches concurrently, then merge